Duration

 The Tsataan Reindeer Herders

 Day 7.
-Today, we will take a break from horse riding so that we and the horses have a chance to recover before heading into the mountains near the Russian border where the Tsaatan tribes live.
-We will have a relaxed morning by the lake and set off late to the a nearby village on the eastern side of the lake where we will meet a local film-maker and stay at his house.
-If the horses are not too tired there is the option to join the nomadic herds for the roughly 10km ride into town or you can jump in one of the support vehicles.
-At the village you will have some time to explore this rural community before we are treated to an exlusive film made by our host back in the 80s documenting the lives of the Tsaaatan tribe.
-The equipment used to make the film is very retro and something about the film and this rural community feels like going back in time.
+Today, we will take a break from horse riding so that we and the horses have a chance to recover before heading into the mountains near the Russian border, where the Tsaatan tribes live.
+We can have a relaxed morning by the lake or go hiking in the hills nearby.
+The day in yours.
+The evening will be spent at a nearby village on the eastern side of the lake, where we will meet a local film-maker and stay at his house.
+If the horses are not too tired, there is the option to join the nomadic herds for the roughly 10km ride into town or you can jump in one of the support vehicles.
+At the village, you will have some time to explore this rural community before we are treated to an exclusive film made by our host back in the 80s documenting the lives of the Tsaaatan tribe.
+The equipment used to make the film is very retro, and something about the film and this rural community feels like going back in time.

 Day 8.
 Heading North from the village we will resume horse riding to the Tsaatan.
 Our route will follow one of the many rivers that flow into The White Lake.
 The terrain is still open but more and more hills will appear with tree covered slopes.
 We will ride as far as the vehicles can go and set up camp.
 From this point onwards we will not have the vehicles for support so we will have to use pack animals to carry our equipment.